industrial-edge/modbus-tcp-connector-getting-started/docs/Usage.md

 ![read_data_flow](/docs/graphics/Read_Data_Flow.png)

-If some data is written on tag ***var_int*** with ID 102, the output looks like the following:
+If some data is written on tag with ID 102, the output looks like the following:

 ![read_1](/docs/graphics/Read_1.png)

-If some data is written on tag ***var_dint*** with ID 103, the output looks like the following:
+If some data is written on tag with ID 103, the output looks like the following:

 ![read_2](/docs/graphics/Read_2.png)

 ## Use IIH Essentials
-The app Data Service collects the data out of different connectors and stores it for a defined time period.
+The app IIH Essentials collects the data out of different connectors and stores it for a defined time period.
 This is a prerequisite for other apps like Performance Insight.

 To activate the data transfer from the Modbus TCP Connector, proceed as following: